THANKS

 Matthew Kent 2016-2018 – for careful and precise on the ground help over three years.

-Greening Australia and ThinkPlace for the second Glossy Black Cockatoo Plantation (Cockatoo 2) 2018 – two busloads of helpers plus the Rebound crew for a challenging ridgeline.
+Greening Australia and ThinkPlace for the second Glossy Black Cockatoo Plantation (Cockatoo 2) 2018 – two busloads of helpers plus the Greening Australia and Thinkplace Rebound crews for a challenging ridgeline.

 The Adnamira Windbreak Planting Crew 2017- 3 days of planting instead of six, fully mulched and watered.
 Yay.